glotzerlab/signac-docs/docs/source/community.rst

         pip install -r requirements-precommit.txt
         pre-commit install

-    To install and run `Pre-commit`_ for all the files present in the repository, run the following commands:
+    To install and run `Pre-commit`_ for all the files present in the repository, run the following command:

     .. code-block:: bash